 “For us, justice implies the possibility of having health, education and the strengthening of our cultures..,” Felicitas Martinez Solano, CRAC councilor, was quoted in La Jornada.

 Defending communities and the earth

-Opposition to new mining operations by Canadian and other foreign capitalists is at the forefront of many indigenous struggles across Mexico.
+Opposition to best online casino new mining operations by Canadian and other foreign capitalists is at the forefront of many indigenous struggles across Mexico.
 In November, for instance, 5,000 indigenous residents of Zautla, Puebla, demanded the closure of the Chinese-run JDC Minerals mine, contending the facility will contaminate springs, crops and soil, as well as harm human health.
 “No to the mine, yes to life!” chanted the protesters.

 In northern Mexico’s Sierra Tarahumara country, the indigenous Raramuri people are increasingly active in defending their lands from illegal loggers, tourism developers and other encroachers.

 Earlier this year, Raramuri litigants won a major victory in Mexico’s Supreme Court when the justices ruled that indigenous residents had a constitutional right to participate in the Copper Canyon Trust Fund, an organization spearheading tourism development in the Sierra Tarahumara of Chihuahua state.